vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 So the type `List<? extends Object>` is not reifiable, even though it is equivalent to `List<?>`.
 Defining reifiable types in this way makes them easy to identify syntactically.

-## Generics

 **Principle of Indecent Exposure:** This principle guarantees that the component type at compile time will be a reifiable type.

 **Principle of Truth in Advertising:** This principle guarantees that the reified component type returned at run time must be a subtype of the reifiable component type declared at compile time.

+Converse to cast-iron guarantee, above principle illustrates if there are unchecked warnings, then casts inserted by erasure may fail.

+## Generics

+**cast-iron guarantee:** No cast inserted by erasure will fail, so long as there are no unchecked warnings.

 **The Get and Put Principle:**
 - use an extends wildcard when you only get values out of a structure